 This mostly happens with blogs… Especially a personal blog or journal.
 For such sites, you may not need a static home page as the blog page itself might get to serve as the front page.

 While the static home page is most suitable for business websites to display their business, a dynamic page works best for non-business websites and other websites that don’t have a lot of other things to do, apart from blogging.

-While designing your home page, you’ll want to keep it light weight while designing it in a way that a user will always want to click through relevant links to explore other pages after landing on the home page.
+While designing your home page, you’ll want to keep it light weight while designing it in a way that a user will always want to click through relevant links to explore other pages on your website after landing on the home page.